Conceptualizers/rideshare/userstories.md

 # User Stories
 ## General User
-- As a user, I want to be able to choose whether I am a driver or a rider for each event
 - As a user, I want to create an account so that I can sign up for events.

 ## Driver